 - Some significant facts and figures for 2016-2020.

-Cogent Systems, recently acquired by Thales, has been involved in this project since 2002 when it won a contract to supply the Eurodac Automated Fingerprint Identification System (AFIS) - a role Thales Cogent still performs to this day.
+Cogent Systems, recently acquired by Thales, has been involved in this project since 2002, when it won a contract to supply the Eurodac Automated Fingerprint Identification System (AFIS) - a role Thales Cogent still performs today.

 Let's dig in.